larsnystrom/category-pagination-fix/readme.txt

 Donate link: http://www.htmlremix.com/projects
 Tags: category, pagination, 404 error, bugfixing, navigation Requires at least: 2.0.2
-Tested up to: 2.7
+Tested up to: 2.8.4
-Stable tag: 1.0
+Stable tag: 2.8

 Fixes 404 error bug in wp category page while using custom permalink structure

 == Description ==

 Fixes the bug in Wordpress 2.7 ( may be in lower version also) in category listing page pagination.
 When you are using permalink structure as %category%/%postname% , second page URL of category listing page will be category-name/page/2 which Wordpress identify "page" as post name.
 And will return 404 error page.
 This plug-in will fix the issue.
 This also fix the next and previous buttons bug in while using custom permalink structure.
+Bug is still there in Wordpress 2.8.4 too.
+So I'm updated this one.

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `category-pagefix.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You are done